magikMaker/magik-server/README.md

 `magik-time`
 Sets the response time for this request.
-That means that the response will wait at least the supplied amount of milliseconds before it is send.
+That means that the response will wait at least the supplied amount of milliseconds before it is sent.
 You can also change the name of the parameter during startup, using the `-t` switch.
 See also [`-t`](#switch-t).